Lanchon/haystack/README.md

 Unfortunately applying diff patches to smali is a very brittle affair.
 The bytecode output of **javac** and **dx** can completely change as a result of even minor touches to Java source code, preventing the successful application of smali patches across source changes.
 Also, given the low information content per line in smali, the possibility always exists that a diff patch applies cleanly but at the wrong place, causing disaster.

-For these reasons, Needle's author chose not to use diff patching and instead hard-code search and replace actions in a [Python script] (https://github.com/moosd/Needle/blob/master/patch.py#L95-L123) crafted specifically to apply one particular patch.
-This a lot of work to apply a patch that is conceptually very simple (just a method call hook that invokes [an added method] (https://github.com/moosd/Needle/blob/master/smali/fillinsig.smali)), and there is little guarantee that the applied changes will continue to be correct in the face of upstream changes to **framework.jar**, even if the patch appears to apply cleanly.
+For these reasons, Needle's author chose not to use diff patching and instead hard-code search and replace actions in a [Python script](https://github.com/moosd/Needle/blob/master/patch.py#L95-L123) crafted specifically to apply one particular patch.
+This a lot of work to apply a patch that is conceptually very simple (just a method call hook that invokes [an added method](https://github.com/moosd/Needle/blob/master/smali/fillinsig.smali)), and there is little guarantee that the applied changes will continue to be correct in the face of upstream changes to **framework.jar**, even if the patch appears to apply cleanly.

 On top of this, **framework.jar** is a multi-dex monster and smali does not handle multi-dex by itself.
 So sometimes the added method causes a dex overflow during reassembly and the process fails (in Needle at least; I believe that Tingle has a workaround to handle this case).